doobah/icepack/README.md

 * The `string` type is automatically registered for serialization.
 * Enums are serialized as their underlying integral type.
 * `nuint` and `nint` are not supported.
+* Fields of type `object` or `ValueType` are not supported.
 * `span` and other exotic types are not supported.
 * Boxed value types are not supported.
+* Serializing interfaces is not supported.
 * Serializing delegates is not supported.
 * The compatibility version indicates which other versions of the Icepack serializer are able to deserialize the output.
 * Currently only fields (both private and public) are serialized, not properties.